viant/endly/README.md

 ### Go lang

-To integrate endly with unit test you can use on of the following
+To integrate endly with unit test, you can use one of the following

 **Service action**

-With this method you can run any endly service action directly (including workflow with *endly.WorkflowRunRequest) by providing endly supported request.
+With this method, you can run any endly service action directly (including workflow with *endly.WorkflowRunRequest) by providing endly supported request.

-This method run in silent mode.
+This method runs in silent mode.

 ```go